Aerial view of Kota Beach in Bantayan Island of Cebu

 NAIA Terminal 1

-Terminal 1 serves all the international flights from and to Manila except for the ones operated by airlines in NAIA Terminal 2 and NAIA Terminal 3.
+Terminal 1 serves many international flights arriving in and departing from Manila City, except those operated by airlines assigned to Terminals 2 and 3.

 NAIA Terminal 2